yard

 Use clean bypass pruners instead of pinching thick stems.
 Cut just above the first strong leaf or side bud on the stem, rather than leaving long bare stalks that look messy.

 Some perennials respond better to a full shear than individual cuts.
-Midsummer, you can cut yellow yarrow mats and threadleaf coreopsis drifts back by one third to push thick, fresh growth.
+Midsummer, you can cut yellow Yarrow mats and threadleaf coreopsis drifts back by one third to push thick, fresh growth.

 Avoid pruning spring blooming shrubs like forsythia after midsummer or you cut off next year’s flower buds.

-Late winter or very early spring is the right time to shape yellow shrubs such as arching forsythia, yellow potentilla bushes, and yellow rose canes.
+Late winter or very early spring is the right time to shape yellow shrubs such as arching forsythia, yellow potentilla bushes, and yellow Rose canes.
 Our timing guide on when to prune flowering shrubs spells out which bloom on new or old wood.

 • fiber_manual_recordDeadhead timing: Once a week during peak bloom